openshift/oadp-operator/docs/developer/testing/ MULTI_CLOUD_TESTING_UPDATES.md

 }
 ```

 The resource group is different in OpenShift CI environment.
-After some research, it was found that the resource group is same as the cluster name which can be derived from
+After some research, it was found that the resource group is same as the "<cluster_name>-rg" where the cluster group can be derived from

 ```
 sh-4.4$ cat metadata.json